corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 }
 ```

-Here's the output:
+One possible output is:

 ```
 final balance: -100
 ```

+but the output varies per run.

 Both threads locked the mutex and checked the balance before, so how is that final balance negative?

 There's a subtle issue: both threads correctly locked the mutex, but they released the lock before they acted on the result of the check.
 The threads didn't hold the lock for the entire time.
-So both threads can check the balance at the same time, see that it's $100, and both decide they can withdraw.
+So both threads can check the balance interleaved, seeing $100 before either thread has actually executed the withdrawal, leading both to decide they are cleared to proceed.
 *Then* both went ahead and withdrew.
 The account went negative.

 Every individual access was synchronized, so the borrow checker is perfectly happy.
 The bug is that the *check* and the *act* are two separate critical sections.
 Between them, the world can change.
 This is a **race condition** (specifically a [TOCTOU](/blog/pitfalls-of-safe-rust/#protect-against-time-of-check-to-time-of-use-toctou), time-of-check-to-time-of-use bug), and no type system can catch it for you, because the correctness depends on what you intended the locking to *mean*.